 Firefighters say that the water levels near the burning complex were so high that they had to use a boat to bus people out of the homes.
 In one apartment, about 25 people were trapped in an upstairs unity.
 They had to force people to swim in the frigid water in order to get them to safety.
 Video footage documented the devastating accident which has left over 100 New Yorkers without a place to live.
 One firefighter suffered a minor injury and was taken to the hospital after the accident.
 If you are employed by an emergency rescue team, then your employer has the responsibility to pay you worker’s compensation for any injuries that you may experience.

 If you are not compensated, then you have the right to seek compensation by going through the courts.
 As a civilian you can seek damages if you can prove that someone else was directly at fault for your injury.
 For example, if someone caused an apartment fire because if their negligence to turn off an oven or a hair straightener or blow out a candle, then you may have the right to ask for monetary compensation for your injuries and property damage.
-Contact an East Hartford injury attorney today if you need more information about how to seek compensation for burn injuries.
+Contact a Hartford injury attorney today if you need more information about how to seek compensation for burn injuries.